-The grassroots courses now start online with an introduction to grassroots coaching.
-That leads into small sided courses, 4v4, 7v7, 9v9, and 11v11.
-Those courses are offered online and in-person, but there’s a catch.
-To advance to the next stage of licensing, the 11v11 and one other of the grassroots courses must be taken in person.
-For coaches already holding the old F license, it’s now a requirement to take the online introduction to grassroots coaching along with one of the small sided courses and the 11v11 taken in-person to advance to the next step in licenses.
-For holders of the old F and E licenses, only the online introduction to grassroots coaching is necessary.
+The grassroots courses now start online with a free, 20-minute online introduction to grassroots coaching.
+That leads into small-sided courses: 4v4, 7v7, 9v9, and 11v11.
+Those two-hour courses are offered online and in-person, and two of the grassroots courses must be taken in person.
+For coaches already holding the old F license, it’s now a requirement to take the online introduction to grassroots coaching along with two of the small sided courses taken in-person to advance to the next step in licenses.
+For holders of the old E license, only the online introduction to grassroots coaching is necessary.
+Each small-sided course costs $25.

-Candidates take two in-person courses over two months along with what US Soccer calls “assignments and mentoring.”
-The first class is three days and the second class is two days.
-These classes may or may not require travel depending on your location.
-The focus is on training sessions for small-sided and full-sized drills and what US Soccer calls the Six Tasks of a Coach:
+To take the D course, you need at least two grassroots in-person courses and an online license.
+Candidates take four in-person courses over nine weeks along with what US Soccer calls “assignments and mentoring,” virtual meetings, individual meetings with a Coach Educator, and investigation/research.
+These classes may or may not require travel, depending on your location.
+The focus is on training sessions for small-sided and full-sized drills, specifically the Under-6 to Under-12 age groups, and what US Soccer calls the Six Tasks of a Coach:

 - Coaching games